Iris iberica subsp. elegantissima: Description

 The large flowers, are 10–14 cm in diameter, they have a white, cream, or pale yellow ground, has dark, veining or speckling in violet, mauve, purple or brown shades.
 Compared to Iris iberica which can have blue veining and marking.

 Like other irises, it has 2 pairs of petals, 3 sepals (outer petals), known as the 'falls' and 3 inner petals (or tepals), known as the 'standards'.
 The darker veined, scallop shell shaped, falls are deflexed (bending over to an almost flat position), and up to 6–8 cm long. in the center of the falls, is a velvet-like, dark, brown to purple, or black signal patch.
 Also, in the middle of the falls, is a row of short hairs called the 'beard', which are brown to purple.

 Also over the falls, the iris has a deflexed style branches that almost covers the signal spot.
 The almost vertical, and larger standards, are creamy, or white, with pale, or thin violet veins.
 They are up to 6–10 cm long, and can be described as white cotton handkerchiefs.

 The flowers produce pollen, which has been precisely measured, the long axis is 114 micron long and the short axis is 111 microns long.

-After the iris has flowered, it produces a seed capsule between June to July.
+After the iris has flowered, it produces a seed capsule between June and July.
 Then the plant dies back, losing the leaves and stems, to rest underground during the winter.